Nguyễn Hữu Thọ

-After the reunification and the founding of the Socialist Republic of Vietnam on 2 July 1976, he was one of two vice-presidents and thus deputy of Tôn Đức Thắng.
-At the same time he was the first mayor of Ho Chi Minh City.
-After Tôn Đức Thắng's death on 30 March 1980, he became acting President of Vietnam and held that post until his replacement by Trường Chinh on 4 July 1981.
+After the official reunification of Vietnam and the founding of the Socialist Republic of Vietnam on 2 July 1976, he became one of two vice-presidents and thus a deputy of then President Tôn Đức Thắng.
+At the same time, he was also the first mayor of Ho Chi Minh City (Saigon, named after dead Ho).
+After Tôn Đức Thắng's death on 30 March 1980, he became acting President of Vietnam, a post he held until he was replaced by Trường Chinh on 4 July 1981.

-He then served as Deputy Chairman of the Council of State from 1981 to 1992, Trường Chinh and Võ Chí Công.
-At the same time he was from 1981 to 1987 Chairman of the National Assembly (Quốc hội Việt Nam) and thus Parliament President.

-Most recently, between 1988 and 1994, he was chairman of the Vietnamese Fatherland Front (Mặt trận Tổ quốc Việt Nam), the umbrella organization for mass organizations in the country.
+He then served as Deputy Chairman of the Council of State from 1981 to 1992.
+From 1981 to 1987 he was also Chairman of the National Assembly (Quốc hội Việt Nam) and thus President of the Parliament.
+Between 1988 and 1994, he was chairman of the Vietnamese Fatherland Front (Mặt trận Tổ quốc Việt Nam), the umbrella organization for mass organizations in the country.

 Life and career

 A French-educated lawyer in Cochinchina, Thọ was also a member of the French Section of the Workers' International (SFIO) and a participant in the Vietnamese fight for independence.
 He joined the Vietnamese National Popular League (or Liên Việt) in 1948, Communist Party in 1949, and was kept in detention from 1950–52.
 He later came to support the 1954 Geneva agreements, but opposed the government of South Vietnam's president, Ngô Đình Diệm.
 In August 1954, he founded the Committee in Defense of Peace and the Geneva Agreements.
 The committee was crushed and banned by the South Vietnamese government in November the same year, and Thọ and other members of the organization were jailed after a police raid.

 He remained in detention until 1961, when he managed to escape.
 Free, Thọ became Chairman of the Central Committee of the National Liberation Front.
 In 1965, he delivered an anti-imperialist speech, a booklet was later published in English, entitled SPEECH.
 His title was given as: President of the Presidium of the Consultative Council of the South Viet Nam [sic] National Front for Liberation on the 5th founding anniversary of the N.F.L.
 In 1969, he became Chairman of the Consultative Council of the Provisional Revolutionary Government of the Republic of South Vietnam, a post he retained until South Vietnam was incorporated into North Vietnam in 1976.

-In the newly re-unified Vietnam, he served as one of the vice presidents until the death of Tôn Đức Thắng, when he was named acting president (April 1980 — July 1981), a post he held until the appointment of Trường Chinh, Chairman of the Standing Committee of the National Assembly, in July 1981.
+In the newly re-unified Vietnam, he served as one of the vice presidents until the death of Tôn Đức Thắng, when he was named acting president (April 1980 – July 1981), a post he held until the appointment of Trường Chinh, Chairman of the Standing Committee of the National Assembly, in July 1981.
 On relinquishing the post of president, he assumed the role of Chairman of the National Assembly until 1987.
 He was vice-chairman of the council of state 1981–92.
 Thọ was awarded the Lenin Peace Prize (1983–84).

-Nguyen died on 24 December, 1996 at Ho Chi Minh City at the age of 86.
+Nguyen died on 24 December 1996 at Ho Chi Minh City at the age of 86.